A Vertically Orientated Dark Matter Halo Marks a Flip of the Galactic Disk: Observational data

 We present our sample of k-giants in the northern hemisphere in Fig.\ref{fig:sample}.
-The observations close to the disk plane and at $r\gtrsim 30$ kpc are less complete; thus, the stars have relatively higher weights.
-With weights correcting for their bias from observation selection, the sample in the northern hemisphere can be considered as representative of the halo stars in 6D position-velocity distributions.
+The observations close to the disc plane and at $r\gtrsim 30$ kpc are less complete; thus, the stars have higher weights.
+With weights correcting for their bias from observational selection, the sample in the northern hemisphere can be considered representative of the halo stars in 6D position-velocity distributions.